alexeyinkin/eb-1a/2-petition/README.md

 I would normally terminate the screenshot.
 However, for some pages I would write *'(bottom skipped)'*.
-Specifically, I did it with a screenshot of one of my articles because I didn't want an impression that it was short.
+Specifically, I did it with a screenshot of one of my articles because I didn't want the impression that it was short.

 Scroll through the exhibits of my petition for various examples of that.